-- Mitigation measure: The BP will categorize all suppliers according to certification status and the level of certification claims received during the annual reporting period as follows: - · Residuals Suppliers that provide 100% certification claims - Residuals Suppliers that provide <100% certification claims - Primary Feedstock Suppliers
+The BP will categorize all suppliers according to certification status and the level of certification claims received during the annual reporting period as follows:

+- · Residuals Suppliers that provide 100% certification claims - Residuals Suppliers that provide <100% certification claims - · Primary Feedstock Suppliers

 Residual suppliers that provide 100% certification claims on raw materials will be exempt from mitigation measures.
 Residual suppliers that typically provide 100% certification claims will need to provide <100% certification claims for a period extending beyond 3 consecutive months within the reporting period before mitigation measures will be applied against their feedstock sources.
 Residual suppliers that provide <100% certification claims will be subject to mitigation measures.
-Primary feedstock sources from uncertified sources.
+Primary feedstock suppliers will be assessed at the timbermark level to distinguish certified sources from uncertified sources.